sneaker-rohit/jekyll-now/_posts/2017-05-31-Connecting-to-Docker-Daemon-Over-The-Network.md

 In this post, I will define the configurations to be made for running the docker daemon on the network port so that it can be accessed by the remote docker client.

 Installing docker on our machine installs 2 components.
 Docker Client and the Docker Daemon.
-This is a Client/Server model with `dockerd` acting as the server and 'docker' acting as the client.
-Docker daemon by default listens to the unix socket created at `/var/lib/docker.sock'.
+This is a Client/Server model with `dockerd` acting as the server and `docker` acting as the client.
+Docker daemon by default listens to the unix socket created at `/var/lib/docker.sock`.
 However, it is also possible to run `dockerd` on a network port and make it accessible by a remote machine.

 First, let us see that dockerd is running on a unix socket.
 To view this, let's first run the docker service.